v8/v8.dev/src/features/optional-chaining.md

 const firstNameLength = db.users?.[42]?.names.first.length;
 ```

 Still, be considerate about using more than one optional chaining operator in a single chain.
-If a value is guaranteed to not be nullish, then using `?.` to access properties on it should be discouraged.
+If a value is guaranteed to not be nullish, then using `?.` to access properties on it is discouraged.
 In the example above, `db` is considered to always be defined, but `db.users` and `db.users[42]` may not be.
-If there's such user in the database, then `names.first.length` is assumed to always be defined.
+If there’s such a user in the database, then `names.first.length` is assumed to always be defined.

 _Optional deletion_ means that the `delete` operator can be combined with an optional chain: